wagtail/wagtail/docs/reference/hooks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Modify the final list of page listing buttons in the page explorer.
 The
-  callable passed to this hook receives a list of ``Button`` objects, a request
+  callable passed to this hook receives a list of ``PageListingButton`` objects, a page,
-  object and a context dictionary as per ``register_page_action_menu_item``,
+  a page perms object, and a context dictionary as per ``register_page_listing_buttons``,
-  and should modify the list of menu items in-place.
+  and should modify the list of listing items in-place.

   .. code-block:: python